“There are two different kinds of activities we enjoy: pleasures and engagements.

-Rapidly repeated indulgence in the same pleasure doesn’t work.
-It’s only the first taste of French vanilla ice cream that gives you a buzz.
-The pleasure of the second taste of ice cream is less than half of the first, and by the fourth taste, it’s largely just calories ― and once the caloric needs are sated, the taste is little better than cardboard.
-Unless you space these encounters out sparingly, pleasures like these are enormously diminished.
+“Despite the results pleasures reliably bring, rapidly repeated indulgence in the same pleasure doesn’t work.
+Though the first taste of French vanilla ice cream is truly satisfying, the pleasure of the second taste is significantly less than that of the first, and by the tenth taste, it’s largely just calories.
 This process is called habituation.
-It’s an inviolable neurological fact of life that neurons are wired to respond to novel events and not to fire if the events don’t produce new information.
-We notice events that are novel and disregard those that aren’t.
-The more redundant the events, the more they merge into the unnoticed background.
+Our brains are wired to notice events that are novel and disregard those that aren’t.”

-Playing a close game of tennis that stretches one’s ability is enjoyable, as is reading a book that reveals things in a new light, as is having a conversation that leads us to express ideas we didn’t know we had.
-Any piece of work well done is enjoyable.
-None of these experiences may be particularly pleasurable at the time, but afterward we think back on them and say, ‘That was fun,’ and wish they’d happen again.
+Playing a close game of tennis that stretches one’s ability is enjoyable, as is reading a book that reveals things in a new light.
+And any piece of work well done is enjoyable.
+None of these experiences may be particularly pleasurable at the time, but afterward we think back on them and think, ‘That was fun,’ and wish they’d happen again.

-• the task is challenging and requires skill
+• there’s a challenging task that requires skill

 • there are clear goals